willkoehler/docs/rubber_gem/aws_deploy.md

-# Using Rubber to deploy an app on AWS
+# Using Rubber to deploy a Rails app on AWS

-This documents contains instructions for using Rubber (v2.2.2 or v.2.5.0) to prepare an app with a basic framework for a single server deployment on AWS.
+This documents contains instructions for using Rubber (v2.7.1) to prepare an app with a basic framework for a single server deployment on AWS.

 ## Prepare the app